AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 ssh username@192.168.x.x
 ```

-- I customized the shell environment by installing Zsh and tools from the [Awesome OS](https://github.com/AmineDjeghri/awesome-os-setup) to improve usability and productivity.
+- I customized the shell environment by installing Zsh and tools from the [Awesome OS Setup](../../README.md) to improve usability and productivity.

 ### Lid closed (Laptop)